 Dante was not the first to use the whore of the Apocalpyse to signify the Church; by using this imagery he shows his willingness to engage some of the most radical and anti-ecclesiastical writings then in circulation.
-The rebellious theologians who used the imagery of the Apocalypse to indict the Church were mainly “Spiritual Franciscans,” the super-zealous reformist wing of the Franciscan order that was persecuted and eventually driven out of Italy by the papacy and the established Church.
+The rebellious theologians who used the imagery of the Apocalypse to indict the Church were mainly so-called “Spiritual Franciscans,” the super-zealous reformist wing of the Franciscan order that was persecuted and eventually driven out of Italy by the papacy and the established Church.

 In the prophecy of Purgatorio 33 Beatrice provides an obscure gloss to the whore and the giant who close off the tableaux vivants of the previous canto.
 The core of her prophecy (Purgatorio 33.37-45) alludes to the coming of a secular ruler, the heir of the eagle (see verses 37-38), who will kill the prostitute and the giant: